 This trail is fairly straightforward.
 Maps and route guides are available from the Visitor Centres and look out for the Fairy Falls trailhead routes to get you safely to the Grand Prismatic Spring overlook.

-For an overview of Yellowstone National Park, Lonely Planet's Yellowstone and Grand Teton National Parks provides excellent advice on every aspect of the Park from accommodation, hiking, maps, when to go, where to stay, and is highly recommended.
+For an overview of Yellowstone National Park, Yellowstone and Grand Teton National Parks by Lonely Planet provides excellent advice on every aspect of the Park from accommodation, hiking, maps, when to go, where to stay, and is highly recommended.

 In this short video by Billings Gazette a Park Ranger gives a bit of information as to why a new trail and overlook was constructed, and you also get a glimpse of some of the amazing views from the overlook.

 This trail is best in summer-time when visibility over the basin is good.
 In cooler weather, more steam is produced and this can reduce visibility around the Spring.
-The trail is closed during winter into early spring.
+Please note that the trail is closed during winter into early spring.

 This is an easy and flat trail with a gradual incline up to the overlook.
 A good overall level of fitness is always recommended.